 Above results imply that

 whenever $s \ge 0$.

-Now, we concentrate quintic and septic terms in \eqref{eq:energy1-3.3}.
+Now, we concentrate on quintic and septic terms in \eqref{eq:energy1-3.3}.
 We first estimate quintic terms in $\wt{E}_{1}$.
-Since we can observe the symmetry of fuctions and one derivative is taken on $P_kw$, it suffices to consider
+Since we can observe the symmetry of functions and one derivative is taken on $P_kw$, it suffices to consider